CommissionGuard/CommissionGuard/replit.md

 ## Overview

-Commission Guard is a comprehensive real estate commission protection platform designed for agents and brokers to monitor representation agreements, track client interactions, and prevent commission breaches.
-The application provides AI-powered contract analysis, property research capabilities, and automated monitoring of public records to protect real estate professionals' commissions.
+Commission Guard is a specialized real estate commission protection platform designed exclusively for agents and brokers to prevent commission breaches from client ghosting and unauthorized transactions.
+The application focuses specifically on protecting commissions when clients abandon their exclusive contracted agent and purchase with someone else.
+The system provides AI-powered contract analysis, comprehensive showing tracking with ShowingTime integration, and automated public records monitoring to detect and prevent commission breaches.

 ## System Architecture